michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0089.md

 - n: a usually soluble substance for staining or coloring e.g. fabrics or hair
 - v: color with dye
 ### Family
-dye: dyed, dyeing, dyer, dyes+;dyed: undyed;dyeing: dyeings;dyer: dyers
+- dye: dyed, dyeing, dyer, dyes+
+- dyed: undyed
+- dyeing: dyeings
+- dyer: dyers
 ### Examples
 - Instead of yelling about Dye’s disobedience, the captain ended up thanking him, he said.
 - The answer isn’t hard to understand: Synthetic dyes are quicker and easier to use and they produce more colors.